neurodata/neurodata.io/content/about/agreements.md

 #### Genius

-> I commit to focusing the majority of my research [energy](http://a.co/aPrBEkq) on a few projects in my [zone of genius](https://www.amazon.com/dp/B07S7L6FV2?ref=KC_GS_GB_US), and to support and inspire others to fully express their creativity and live in their zone of genius.
+> I commit to focusing the majority of my research [energy](http://a.co/aPrBEkq) on a few projects in my [zone of genius](https://www.amazon.com/dp/B07S7L6FV2?ref=KC_GS_GB_US), and to support and inspire others to fully express their creativity and live in their zones of genius.

 Abiding by this commitment requires assessing your zone of genius.
 Note that this commitment leaves plenty of room to work on non-lab stuff, and play.